Emma Stone’s Real Name Revealed: ‘La La Land’ Actress Shares Name Change Story

 “[I want to] Have a family.
 It makes me honestly flush because it feels like such a vulnerable thing to say.
 It’s such a crazy, incredible thing.
 I mean how wild to have children and a family.”

-Stone has always been close with her family and she has been heard several times crediting them for keeping her feet on the ground.
+Stone has always been close with her family, and she has been heard several times crediting them for keeping her feet on the ground.
 She brought along her brother, Spencer, as her plus one to the Oscars event.
 But with her revealing this down-to-earth ambition, fans are speculating about her reunion with ex-boyfriend, Andrew Garfield.

 Garfield and Stone have remained on good terms despite having put an end to their five-year relationship.
 At the event during her Oscars speech, people did not fail to notice the Hacksaw Ridge actor’s reaction upon seeing his former love getting emotional up on stage.
 The way Garfield looked at Emma was a hot topic of the social media at that time.

-Andrew Garfield and Emma Stone may be one of Hollywood’s lovable pairs and they may have said they still love each other even after their break up, but the couple are just friends despite rumors stating they have gotten back together.
+Andrew Garfield and Emma Stone may be one of Hollywood’s lovable pairs, and they may have said they still love each other even after their breakup, but the couple are just friends despite rumors stating they have gotten back together.

 [Featured Image by Christopher Polk/Getty Images]